Ravnurin/tin-hundur-support/privacy.md

 - Approximate location (optional, only when you choose to use location-based features like finding nearby services)

 **User Content:**
-- Photos you choose to share in dog moments
+- Photos or videos you choose to share in dog moments
 - Comments you add to dog moments
 - Messages you send in group chats
 - Community events you create and/or join